sunclock

 - Thanks for John Walker who created the Suntools software which can be found in the Volume 1, Issue 79 of comp.sources.sun at 1992

-- Thanks to Michael Leonhard, Scott Neal and Nathan Sivagopan for the support, donations and encouragement
+- Thanks to D K Schattner, Michael Leonhard, Scott Neal, Nathan Sivagopan, Miguel Garcia-Blanco and Adam T. Jensen for the improvement ideas, support, donations and encouragement

 Download the application to your computer for local (bluetooth/irda/cable) install: